mortalsim/mortalbuild/README.md

 ### Build Definition Object

-The Build definition object defines the command to be run.
+The Build definition object (`buildDef` in the options above) defines the command to be run.
 These commands are run via [child_process.exec][1].
 The options to define these commands are as follows:

 |     Option     |        Type        |   Description
 | -------------- | ------------------ | -------------------------------------------------------